LappleApple/awesome-leading-and-managing/Leadership-Media.md

 - [Practicing Developer](https://practicingdeveloper.com/) - by Gregory Brown, author of O'Reilly's "Programming Beyond Practices."

+- [Retrospective.co](https://retrospective.co/) - by Anonymous.
+A strategy guide for tech managers, with articles on culture, leadership, mentoring and more.

 ### Newsletters

 - [Engineering Impact](https://www.gitprime.com/engineering-impact/) - by GitPrime.
 A weekly email covering trends in engineering leadership, productivity, culture, and scaling development teams.